billy-le/billyle.dev/src/content/posts/use-husky-and-node-to-unstage-draft-posts-from-git.md

 Now we need a way to list out all the files that are staged in Git.
 Luckily for us, we can do that with this command, `git diff --name-status --staged`.

-This command is grabbing all staged files that were changed and returning the status mode and file names.
+This command grabs all staged files that were changed and returns the status mode and file names.
 This is how it would look in your terminal:

 ![list of files staged](../../../public/images/blog/husky-node-unstage/list-staged-files.png)